Microsoft can move ahead with record $69 billion acquisition of Activision Blizzard, judge rules

 A federal judge has handed Microsoft a major victory by declining to block its looming $69 billion takeover of video game company Activision Blizzard.
-Regulators are seeking to ax the deal because they say it will hurt competition.
+Regulators sought to ax the deal saying it will hurt competition.

 U.S. District Judge Jacqueline Scott Corley said in a ruling that the Federal Trade Commission, which enforces antitrust laws, has not shown a likelihood it would prevail if it took the case to trial.